Penwith · TR19

 Why Pendeen is its own job.

 Conservation Area covers the village core; AONB, Heritage Coast and World Heritage Site (Cornish Mining) designations across the parish.
 Mining heritage and engine houses shape most planning conversations.
+That sets the scene before any design work begins.
 For architectural design specifically, parts of Pendeen sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; the wider area forms part of the Cornish Mining World Heritage Site, which adds a heritage assessment layer to most material changes; coastal salt-laden air around Pendeen drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Pendeen project as a TR19-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Pendeen application gets approved at eight weeks or stalls in committee.
+The Edwardian coastguard houses that dominate Pendeen (and continue out toward St Just in Penwith) set the tone for any architectural design scheme here.

 Planning note